AGIFellowship/orders-and-knighthood/knights/digital-peculium-and-fingerprinting.md

 - Legal and security experts should review any concrete implementation to ensure compliance with law and best practices.

 This file provides a conceptual template; specific code and contracts should be versioned separately and reviewed carefully.

+## 8. Integration with Lodges and Governance

+- Requests for expanded peculium resources can be reviewed in **Working Lodges**, using Fairness Modules and Shepherd Tests.

+- Fingerprint changes or anomalies trigger review in appropriate Lodges or councils, rather than purely technical channels.

+- Major peculium or fingerprint policies should be consistent with constraints in the **constitution-and-bylaws** and documented in Lodge minutes.